stuerp/foo_midi/docs/README.md

 The gain value can be used to tweak the amplitude of the generated samples.
 Positive values increase the volume.
 Negative values decrease the volume.
 The valid range is -1.0 (Silence) to 2.0.
 The default is 0.0 (No gain).

-> [!Note]
+> [!Warning]
 > The gain is added in post processing.
-Clipping may occur if you set this value too high.
+Clipping will occur if you set this value too high.

 ---